HRSA GPE Grant Training Opportunity

 • Opportunities for career counseling in order to train and retain a workforce specializing in working with populations diagnosed with substance use.

-• Applicants must be advanced practicum students enrolled in William James College's doctoral program, and must be entering into their 3rd or 4th practicum year.
+• Applicants must be advanced practicum I or II students enrolled in William James College's doctoral program.

-• Applicants should have an interest in working with populations diagnosed with Opioid Use Disorders as well as other substance use disorders.
+• Applicants should have an interest in working with populations diagnosed with substance use disorders.

 • Applicants must be U.S. citizens or current green card holders.